Anubis-programmer/ANUVerzum/documentation/USERS_MANUAL.md

 <h3 id="anulytics-provider">Wrapping up your front-end project within the <code>&lt;Anu.Anulytics.Provider /&gt;</code> component</h3>

 - This component configures the analytics endpoint and sends each tracked event to the server as an individual HTTP POST request.
-It can have only one child element.
+It accepts any number of children (typically your app root).
 - Every event — initialization, navigation, user action, state change, or page leave — is sent immediately when it occurs.
 - It takes 4 properties:
     - <code>analyticsUrl</code>, which is a string that represents the URL of the server you want to send the data you collected.